Anil1111/Academic-Projects-Tutorials/Typescript/notes.md

 ### Optional Properties and Methods
 - using the operator `?` we can make a property or method optional
+- optional paramters should always be last in a constructor/method

 ```typescript
 interface Named5 {